MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

 :::image type="content" source="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-action-card.png" alt-text="workflow bot card action handler diagram" lightbox="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-action-card.png":::

 * **Action card**: The card where you define your action that users can invoke (DoStuff button).
-* **Card action handler**: Triggered when users invoke the corresponding card action (its `triggerVerb` is same as the `verb` property in adaptive card action).
+* **Card action handler**: Triggered when users invoke the corresponding card action (its `triggerVerb` is same as the `verb` property in Adaptive Card action).
 It can send a response card to respond to the action.
 * **Response card**: The card which respond to the action when user invokes it from the action card.

 To handle card actions with TeamsFx SDK, each card action handler should implement `TeamsFxAdaptiveCardActionHandler` interface.
 This is the interface definition for `TeamsFxAdaptiveCardActionHandler`: